Oscar-Calderon/Landing-Page/README.md

 # Credits

-I took the opportunity to make a website design for an artists client, showcasing her characters and world.
+I took the opportunity to make a website design for an artist client, showcasing her characters and world.

 All characters and artwork belong to @Caminukai over on Twitter.